sonatype-nexus-community/deployment-reference-architecture/OpenShift/helm/nexus-iq/README.md

 ## Configuring IQ Server

-You can define the `config.yml` for IQ Server in the `values.yml` file on startup.
+You can define the `config.yml` for IQ Server in your `myvalues.yml` file on startup.
 It is the `iq.configYaml` property.
 For more details, see the [Configuring IQ Server](https://help.sonatype.com/iqserver/configuring) help page.

 ## Installing License